All Episodes

 Why is that?

-Uh the fact that I don't get phone calls to to advise people, and I've given advice to people before, members of Congress and whatnot, makes no sense.
+I mean, the fact that, I mean, and this isn't me like saying I'm great, but Molytes, the fact that I don't get phone calls to advise people and I've given advice to people before, members of Congress and whatnot, makes no sense.

-They, you know, the consultants have them at this like hum instead of people who spike.
+The consultants have them at this like hum instead of people who spike.

-And the people who spike, look, I mean, I don't agree with all the crazy stuff she said in the past, but Marjorie Taylor Green is great at getting out there, and she became such a threat that they the left had to mobilize those that same operation that uplifted all of their candidates to take care of her and make her seem like she's some sort of uh crazy threat to everyone.
+And she became such a threat that the left had to mobilize that same operation that uplifted all of their candidates to take care of her and make her seem like she's some sort of crazy threat to everyone.

-I mean, like so you're not allowed if you're if you're an elected member, you're not allowed to carry a firearm into the house.
+If you're an elected member, you're not allowed to carry a firearm into the house.

 Apparently not.

-And that has to be a new thing, because you know back in the day they had to, right?
+And that has to be a new thing because you know back in the day they had to, right?

 Like in the 1800s and the 1700s, they were all packing.